CJDevWorks/cpp-notes/exceptions/noexcept-and-exception-specifications.md

 void bar() throw(std::runtime_error);

 However, this lead to certain problems and is thus no longer supported.

+what Issues ???

 Nevertheless, in C++11 you can still specify that a function will not throw any exception (nothrow guarantee):

 void foo() noexcept;